A Napa Experience: Black Executive Men Celebrates First Year

 Photo credit: kvonfoto

-While specific capital metrics remain closely held—as is common in the private equity world—the early story of BEM Private Equity Network is best told through its remarkable growth, global presence, and the voices of GPs, LPs, lawyers, and investors who have already felt the network’s influence.
+While specific capital metrics remain closely held—as is common in the private equity world—the early story of Black Executive Men Private Equity Network is best told through its remarkable growth, global presence, and the voices of GPs, LPs, lawyers, and investors who have already embraced the network as home.

 Voices of the Network